ConsumerDataStandardsAustralia/standards-staging/slate/source/includes/security/_credential_requirements.md

 - The provided OTP **MUST** be invalidated after a period of time at the discretion of the data holder.
 This expiry period **SHOULD** facilitate enough time for the customer to reasonably complete the authorisation process.
 - The provided OTP **MUST** be numeric digits and be between 6 and 10 digits in length.
 - The algorithm for the creation of the OTP is at the discretion of the data holder but **MUST** incorporate a level of pseudo-randomness appropriate for the use case.
-- **MUST** deliver OTPs to a channel that has been pre-registered by the customer and is currently elected by the end user to receive authentication secrets.
+- The data holder **MUST** deliver OTPs to a channel that has been pre-registered by the customer and is currently elected by the end user to receive authentication secrets.
 - The data holder **SHOULD** implement additional controls to minimise the risk of enumeration attacks via the redirect page.